fwinkelbauer/chunkyard/README.md

 - Concurrent operations on a single repository using more than one Chunkyard process (e.g. creating a new backup while garbage collecting unused data)

+## Development

+- You can learn more about a few basic Chunkyard topics by reading the `ARCHITECTURE.md` file

 ## Build

 - Install the .NET 5 SDK